aallam/aallam.github.io/_posts/2019-06-05-asynchronous-programming-with-kotlin.md

 > — [Rob Pike](https://blog.golang.org/concurrency-is-not-parallelism)

 ## The problematic
-Now that we have defined asynchrony, what is the problem we are trying to solve ?
+Now that we have defined asynchrony, what are the problems we are trying to solve?
 Let's consider a simple web-application that:
 * Receives request from a client.
 * Reads a local file.